18F/18f.gsa.gov/research/0-sprint/0-research-plan.md

 Goals | Questions
 :----- | :---------
-What are people looking for when they come to the site? | Is anything missing?
- | What brought you to the site?
+What are people looking for when they come to the site? | What brought you to the site?
  | What were you looking for?
  | Is there something that you were looking for that's not here?
 Can people find what they are looking for? | Were you able to find what you were looking for?
-Do potential employees understand how to apply for a job at 18F? | Can show me how to apply at 18F?
+Do potential employees understand how to apply for a job at 18F? | Can you show me how to apply for a job at 18F?
 Do people understand what we do? | How did you first hear about 18F?
   | How would you explain 18F, and what they do?
 Do potential partners understand how they can work with us? | Can you show me what steps you would take next to work with 18F?